Agencies Responsible for regulating drones in the Republic of Cyprus

 It is less than 3 kg in weight.

-You operate at a height of less than 50 meters.
+You operate at the height of fewer than 50 meters.

 You operate exclusively during the day and away from clouds.